 Burmese war, Rangoon was restored after the war, and soon after its recapture in 1852 it was injured by fire.
-Fortunate in the possession of a navigable river, it was made a city in 1880, and its foreign trade, now valued at 12 crores of rupees, already exceeds the trade of Madras.
-Its population numbers 180,324, and its affairs are managed by a president and 24 members, of whom 17 are elected.
-Of the members 21 are non-officials, and 11 are natives.
-The municipal income is about 30 lakhs a year, and there is every prospect that this capital of the province of Burma will colipse Mandalay, which at present is a more populous town, not merely in the growth of trade, but also in its population.
+Fortunate in the possession of a navigable river, it was made a city in 1880, and its foreign trade, now valded at 12 crores of rupees, already exceeds the trade of Madras.
+Its population numbers 180,324, and their affairs are administered by a committee of 24, of whom 18 are elected.
+Of the members 22 are non-officials, and 8 are natives.
+The municipal income is about 21 lakhs a year, and there is every prospect that this capital of the province of British Burma will eclipse Mandalay, at present a more populous town, not merely in the growth of trade, but also in its population.

-21. Capital Cities.
+- 21. Capital Cities.
 The four cities just described are the great trading centres of India, and exhibit in its most impressive form the working of self-government.
 But there are other cities in India which deserve a passing notice.
 Karachi, with a population of 105,199, already carries on a trade almost as valuable as that of Madras.
 Lahore, with a population of 176,854, is the capital of the Punjab; Allahabad, with a population of 175,246, is the capital of the North-Western Provinces, and Nagpur, with 117,014 souls, is the capital of the Central Provinces.
-The capital of Oudh, Lucknow, is the fourth city in British India with 273,028 inhabitants; Benares comes next with 219,467; and Delhi is the sixth with 192,579 souls.
-In these and many others municipal institutions have been granted by the British government, in order that their citizens may share with government the burdens and glory of the British empire, of which they are a part.

-22. A Retrospect In looking back at the past, the

-reader can realize one change which has taken place.
-The capital cities of former dynasties were fortified and securely placed in the interior of the country, as at Delhi, Mandalay, Hyderabad in Sind, Lahore, Poona, Bijapur, and other stations which will occur to the reader.
+There are other cities, even more populous than those just mentioned, such as Lucknow, Benares, and Delhi, but they do not take rank as capitals of British provinces. all of these and many others municipal institutions have been granted by the British government, in order that their citizens may share with government the burdens and glory of the British empire, of which they are a part. - 22.
+A Retrospect.
+In looking back at the past, the reader can realize one change which has taken place.
+The capital cities of former dynasties were fortified and: securely placed in the interior of the country, as at Delhi, Mandalay, Hyderabad in Sindh, Lahore, Poona, Bijapur, and other stations which will occur to the reader.
 They were planted where their rulers wished, and they received sometimes favours and at others severe treatment.
 The inhabitants were either drawn to the city by a lavish expenditure of imperial funds, or else held there by force, and forbidden to leave it if they wished to go.
 Under British rule cities may grow up just where they please, and the residents may go wherever they desire.
-The public taxes drawn from the rural population of the villages are not lavished on Their citizens pay local rates as well as public them. taxes, and the representatives of the people administer the local taxation.
+The public taxes drawn from the rural population of the villages are not lavished on Their citizens pay local rates as well as public taxes, and the representatives of the people administer the local taxation.
 It will be observed that the capital cities of British India have grown up wherever that is possible on the sea coast, or on a tidal river where trade can reach them by water, and where the arm of England can best protect them.
-A well-known poet, Campbell, has shown the advantages of such a position in the following stirring lines :
+A well-known poet, Campbell, has explained the objects of this selection in the following stirring lines:

-"Britannia needs no bulwarks, No towers along the steep; Her march is o'er the mountain-waves, Her home is on the deep.
-With thunders from her native oak She quells the floods below---As they roar on the shore, When the stormy winds do blow."
+"Britannia needs no bulwarks,

+No towers along the steep;

+Her march is o'er the mountain-waves,

+Her home is on the deep.

+With thunders from her native oak

+She quells the floods below--As they roar on the shore,

+When the stormy winds do blow."